image

 (5) 90-minute and (1) 60-minute Zoom classes over 6-weeks, estimated time commitment of 15 hours for coursework and classes

-Instructors: Kristi Brooks, Director of Operations; Cat Adoption Team; Heather Miller, Development and Communications Director, Cat Adoption Team; and Dr. Dianne Brown, Medical Director, Cat Adoption Team
+Instructors: Kristi Brooks, Director of Operations, Cat Adoption Team; Jac Jennen, Admissions and Foster Supervisor; and Dr. Dianne Brown, Medical Director, Cat Adoption Team

 Feline Lifesaving: Essential Cat Programs for Shelters

 Shelter programming for cats is radically changing every day!
-Learn how it’s evolved and how to create or grow coordinated programs that result in increased feline lifesaving.
+Learn how it’s evolved and how to create or grow coordinated programs that result in increased feline lifesaving starting with utilizing the Cat Superhighway framework.

 In this advanced-level instructor-led course, students will explore why cat services need reformation and how to lead their organization through challenges.
 Students will learn how to implement essential cat programs, lead staff and volunteers, engage their community, and be as effective as possible with limited resources.

-Course content includes: Handling Fractious and Feral Cats, Shelter-Neuter-Return and Community Cat Management, Intake Decisions for Cats, FIV, FeLV, Ringworm, Panleukopenia, Behavior Programs, Conflict Resolution, Adoptions, Matchmaking, Working Cat Programs, and more.
+Course content includes: Handling Fractious and Feral Cats, Shelter-Neuter-Return and Community Cat Management, Intake Decisions, FIV, FeLV, Ringworm, Panleukopenia, Barrier-free Adoptions, Matchmaking, Working Cat Programs, and more.

 (4) 90-minute Zoom classes over 4-weeks, estimated time commitment of 20 hours for coursework and classes

-Instructor: Monica Tarant, Chief Innovation Officer, The Give Them Ten Movement
+Instructor: Monica Tarant, Chief Innovation Officer, Give Them Ten

 Who should apply?
 For shelter-based organization directors, managers or coordinators who are empowered to make changes and launch new initiatives in their organizations.
 Representatives of organizations with physical facilities will get the most from this offering.